 Why is feckless the right word?

 Running against Trump was like playing against a last place team who just lost half of its starting line to injury.
-The Democrats may eek out a one-point victory for the White House, but they fell well short of their goal to capture the Senate, LOST seats in the House, and performed weakly across the board in state elections.
+The Democrats may eek out a victory for the White House, but they fell well short of their goal to capture the Senate, LOST seats in the House, and performed weakly across the board in state elections.
 But The Squad won: more on that later.

 Why did the Democrats fail?